ComunidadMaker3D/CM3D-Prusa-Firmware/README.md

+# History

+This firmware take as base the @PRUSA3D firmware developed for the MK3S+, we started to develop the firmware for the Vertex XL but finally we decided to be out of that project and continue to develop the firmware for the community without any kind of brand/company behind us.
+Because of that this is a fork of the Vertex XL firmware repository, just to save all our developments and continue the work which was done with many efforts.
+I want to say thanks to @Dainse and to many other people/users whose have been testing and proposing new features to the firmware in the past years.
+# Add-on features

+* **Reprint** option, there is no need to navigate to the g-code anymore,just select on REPRINT.
+* **SteelSheet alert** If you have more than 1 steel sheet defined then you will be notice of which sheet is selected before to start the print job.
+There is a configuration menu to disable this alert.
+* **Enable disable MMU** A config menu to disable/enable MMU (if the mmu is connected) in order to be able to print flexible filament without phisically disconnect the MMU
+* **First layer flow adapted to noozle** The flow is automatically adapted during the first layer calibration in function of the selected nozzle
+* **Custom Heatbed** Custom Heatbed and axis size support, you can build the printer of the size of you want, there is no restrictions to use the MK52 Heatbed anymore.
+* **Bearmera support** Now the Bearmera extruder is fully compatible, Selftest, beltest, XYZ calibration, ...

 # Prusa Firmware MK3

 This repository contains the source code and the development versions of the firmware running on the [Original Prusa i3](https://prusa3d.com/) MK3S/MK3/MK2.5S/MK2.5 line of printers.